 - Do they establish trust by acting consistently?

 - Do they communicate regularly about the expectations they have for employees and the organization?

-Opportunities to grow and develop
+Opportunities to Grow and Develop

 Having opportunities to grow and develop within the organization is also key.
 Salespeople are looking for training, growth opportunities, and a plan for development.

-The myth is that it’s all about recognition when it comes to sales.
-This research shows that salespeople are looking for more than just compensation.
+Our research shows that salespeople are looking for more than just compensation.
 Salespeople want to work for a company that knows where it’s going and that can provide them with opportunities to grow and develop.
 Culture counts!